How are countries classified?

 As countries have different population sizes, further calculations must be made to compare.
 This involves dividing the GNI by the country’s population to reach the GNI per capita.
 Then, the value is converted into US dollars to allow comparisons between countries.
 Finally, each figure must be adjusted based on its income.
 In low-income countries (LICs), goods and services often cost less than in high-income countries (HICs).

-NEE countries are those in between.
+Middle-income countries or newly emerging economies (NEEs) are those in between.

 You can view countries by classification on the World Bank website.